nkorf/grangersearch/README.md

 # grangeRsearch - R package

-_Dr Nikolaos Korfiatis
-Associate Professor in Business Analytics, University of East Anglia Norwich Business School
+_Dr Nikolaos Korfiatis, Associate Professor in Business Analytics, University of East Anglia _Norwich Business School_
-_

 > This is a work in progress.
 Use at your own risk.